-- (1) Subject to sub-section (4), the parties are free to agree on a procedure for challenging an arbitrator. - (2) In the absence of any agreement referred to in sub-section (1), a party who intends to challenge an arbitrator shall, within fifteen days after becoming aware of the constitution of the arbitral tribunal or after becoming aware of any circumstances referred to in sub-section (2) of section 14, send a written statement of the reasons for the challenge to the arbitral tribunal. - (3) Unless the arbitrator challenged under sub-section (2) withdraws from their office or the other party agrees to the challenge, the arbitral tribunal shall decide on the challenge. - (4) If a challenge under any procedure agreed upon by the parties or under the procedure under sub-section (2) is not successful, the arbitral tribunal shall continue the arbitral proceedings and make an arbitral award. - (5) Any arbitral award made following an unsuccessful challenge may be set aside under section 39 by the Competent Court on the grounds earlier urged before the arbitral tribunal. - (6) Where an arbitral award is set aside on the same grounds as were earlier urged in an unsuccessful challenge before the arbitral tribunal, the Competent Court may decide that the arbitrator who was challenged shall not be entitled to any fees or to reduced fees.
+(1) Subject to sub-section (4), the parties are free to agree on a procedure for challenging an arbitrator.

+(2) In the absence of any agreement referred to in sub-section (1), a party who intends to challenge an arbitrator shall, within fifteen days after becoming aware of the constitution of the arbitral tribunal or after becoming aware of any circumstances referred to in sub-section (3) of section 14, send a written statement of the reasons for the challenge to the arbitral tribunal.

+(3) Unless the arbitrator challenged under sub-section (2) withdraws from their office or the other party agrees to the challenge, the arbitral tribunal shall decide on the challenge.

+(4) If a challenge under any procedure agreed upon by the parties or under the procedure provided in sub-section (2) is not successful, the arbitral tribunal shall continue the arbitral proceedings and make an arbitral award.

+(5) A party making an unsuccessful challenge shall be free to raise the same grounds in an application to set aside the arbitral award under section 39.

+(6) Where an arbitral award is set aside on the same grounds as were earlier urged in an unsuccessful challenge before the arbitral tribunal, the Competent Court may decide that the arbitrator who was challenged shall not be entitled to any fees or to reduced fees.